wardour castle 1992 to date

 3. Construction of Wardour Court, an unrealised 1776 design for a stable court adapted as a courtyard of eleven town houses.

-4. A final phase of the remaining elements including: restoration of an unrenovated apartment in the castle (No. 12); construction of the Temple House, a four bedroom house incorporating The Dairy in the west wing mews; reinstatement of the east wing mews as four houses; replacement of Nightingale Cottage, a 1940’s house straddling the Grade II* walled garden and repair of the garden wall; construction of a garage courtyard of 27 garages to replace parking on the castle forecourt; and development of The Orangery; a new classical building adjacent to the Temple Garden, incorporating a swimming pool.
+4. A final phase of the remaining elements including: restoration of an unrenovated apartment in the castle (No. 12); construction of the Temple House, a four bedroom house incorporating The Dairy in the west wing mews; reinstatement of the east wing mews as four houses; replacement of Nightingale Cottage, a 1940’s house straddling the Grade II* walled garden with a courtyard of four units distanced from the garden wall; construction of a garage courtyard of 27 garages to replace parking on the castle forecourt; and development of The Orangery; a new classical building adjacent to the Temple Garden, incorporating a swimming pool.

 The enabling permission granted in 1997 for fifteen houses (the four Pinery Cottages, and Wardour Court) represented the first instance in the UK whereby an enabling development had been based on a genuine historic design.
 The Times described the programme as ‘one of the most ambitious and imaginative restoration projects this century’.
 The Georgian Group referred to Wardour Court as 'the exemplary enabling development nationally'.